 But, you say, I need to get my needs met and then I can be of service.
 No, we get our needs met in giving our true gifts, our soul gifts, to others.
 Perhaps, that’s the only reason we are here?
 We might have to leap, to give up the job we hate, the beliefs that we aren't enough, or that we are unlovable or somehow flawed.
 Yes!
 In service we learn to love all the stories that come up.
 When we can love what is arising moment to moment through relationship, we become present to the amazing gift of life itself.
 Love it all - the good, bad and ugly - and we will be free from the tyranny of our own mind.
 The only reason that we are not happy is the fact that we are in resistance to where we are in this moment and the next...

 When you connect to another in the desire to support them in living a life they love and alleviating their suffering, you discover your true self.
 By truly seeing others in their beauty, brilliance and light we reveal our own light within…

 Meriel and I hope you will consider sharing your gifts with the world through service and making a difference in the lives of others.
 It doesn’t have to be a formal organization, it can be with your own family, friends and community - it can be with a person on the street, a veteran or someone who has met with hard times.
 The important thing is to really see yourself in them and receive the contribution that they are giving you by allowing you to serve them.
-If your are challenged in figuring out how to do this, we invite you to join our new free meditation and brainstorming online sessions. (see below) With love and blessings, Michael
+With love and blessings, Michael